 What is mipri?

 mipri is an initiative from the University of Münster’s Welcome Centre (a division of the International Office) aiming to further position Münster as an intellectual and geographical locale for peace and conflict related research.
 We also want to advance top-notch international research cooperation with our international partners: PRIO (Peace Research Institute Oslo), University of California Berkeley, University of São Paulo and University of Hiroshima.
-The project is currently funded by the German Research Foundation (DFG).
+The project was initially funded by the German Research Foundation (DFG).

 Why the focus on the city of Münster?